 In August 2017, the Illinois Circuit Court for Edgar County dismissed several of ATXI's condemnation cases related to one line segment in the Illinois Rivers project.
-The estimated line segment capital expenditure investment is approximately \$85 million, of which \$36 million was invested as of December 31, 2017.
 These cases had been filed to obtain easements and rights of way necessary to complete the line segment.
 The court found that required notice was not given to the relevant landowners during the underlying ICC proceeding.
-In November 2017, ATXI appealed this decision to the Illinois Supreme Court.
-ATXI plans to complete the project by the end of 2019; however, delays associated with the condemnation proceedings or an appeal arising from the order dismissing the Edgar County cases could delay the completion date.
+Upon appeal, in October 2018, the Illinois Supreme Court reversed the Illinois Circuit Court for Edgar County's decision and remanded the case for further proceedings.
+In December 2018, the Illinois Supreme Court issued an order to stay its October 2018 ruling.
+In February 2019, the landowners filed an appeal with the United States Supreme Court.
+The October 2018 ruling is further stayed pending resolution of the appeal.
+Construction of the Illinois Rivers project is substantially complete.
+Delays associated with the condemnation proceedings or a rehearing arising from the Illinois Supreme Court's ruling will delay the expected completion date to 2020, which is not expected to materially affect 2019 earnings.
+The estimated line segment capital expenditure investment is approximately \$81 million, of which \$38 million was invested as of December 31, 2018.
 The other eight line segments of the Illinois Rivers project are not affected by these proceedings.